IAmGadget/Pythactyl/README.md

 # Pythactyl
-This python API wrapper is one of my first largest API wrapper's I have ever done.
-I do expect there to be bugs.
-Feel free to contribute
+This Pterodactyl panel API wrapper is an unofficial wrapper.
+I made this in my free time and intend to improve as I go along

 ## Install